Could your class be our `Most Compassionate Class of 2019?

-Enter the Compassionate Class competition
+Enter the Compassionate Class competition to find out.

 Each task challenges pupils to champion animal welfare in a creative and imaginative way, such as producing a film, artwork, poster, or presentation.
-These outputs can be entered into our nationwide competition to find the RSPCA’s Compassionate Class of 2019 and win some fantastic prizes.There’ll be regional categories as well as an overall winner, announced in the Summer Term 2019.
+These outputs can be entered into our annual competition to find the RSPCA’s Compassionate Class of 2019 and win some fantastic prizes.

 The children produced a video demonstrating their understanding of a dog's needs and the expectations of the potential owners by creating their owne 'Blind Date' style show called 'Take Me home'.